HIV and AIDS

 Symptoms of HIV

 Not everybody with HIV shows signs or symptoms of the infection.
-When first infected, some people may experience flu-like symptoms (sometimes known as seroconversion illness, or primary HIV infection).
-These may include diarrhoea, headaches, fatigue, high temperature/fever, muscle aches and pains, skin rash or sore throat.
+When first infected, some people may experience flu-like symptoms, known as seroconversion illness or primary HIV infection.
+These may include diarrhoea, headaches, fatigue, high temperature/fever, muscle aches and pains, skin rash, sore throat or swollen glands.

 Following the first stage you may not experience any symptoms for a number of years and the HIV may go undetected but during this time the virus will multiply and can still be passed to other people.